The Ah-Counter

 How will you profit from being the Ah-Counter?

-You can get at least four things out of being the Ah-Counter.
+You can get at least three things out of being the Ah-Counter.

-4. Practise giving bad news.
+- Practice giving bad news.
 It is no fun to tell other members they used 40 Ahs in five minutes.
-But if you are ever going to achieve a leadership position you will have to give feedback on sub-par performances.
+But if you are ever going to achieve a leadership position, you will have to provide feedback on sub-par performances.
 Start practicing now and learn to do it in a good way.

 Why do we use the Ah-Counter?